w3f/Grants-Program/applications/zk-rollups.md

 * Address: 1-30-3 Minamiaoyama Minato-ku Tokyo Japan

 ### Team's experience
 We have been making Plasm Nnetwork, a scalable multi-virtual machines smart contract platform on Polkadot supporting cutting edge layer2 solutions.
-Curretly, another team at Stake techologies is working on the Optimistic Virtual Machine, an unification for all layer2 solutions and a subset of Optimistic Rollups.
+Curretly, another team at Stake techologies is working on the Optimistic Virtual Machine, an unification for all layer2 solutions and a subset of Optimistic Rollup.
 We have already delivered 4 milestones out of 6.
 In addition to that, we have already delivered several grants such as Plasma, ECDSA, and ink! playground.

 - [Plasma](https://github.com/stakedtechnologies/Plasm)
 - [ECDSA](https://github.com/polkadot-js/common/tree/master/packages/util-crypto/src/secp256k1)